-What is that boot time drive clicking noise?
+What is the boot time hard drive clicking noise?

-Part of what causes this clicking problem is related to the power on routine functions.
+Part of what causes this clicking problem is related to the hard drive power on routine functions.

 The boot sequence of a drive is as follows:

 - Un-mounting heads from rack.

 - Firmware extensions reading.

 - Error - read SA from other secondary copies.

 will do after it receives power is check for a

 return status from its chips to make sure the electronics are functioning.
 Then the drive

 will begin the self-check of its parts and wait for a return status.
 If both status checks are